Explicit harmonic and wave maps into variable-curvature surfaces: Introduction

-Assume that $R(t)$ is a smooth solution of the above equation.
-Then $u$ is a harmonic map. \end{theorem}
+We emphasise that the present work is mathematically distinct from our previous contributions \cite{FotDask1,FotDask2,PPFD}.
+Those works focused primarily on harmonic \emph{diffeomorphisms} between surfaces of constant curvature, with the Beltrami equation serving as the principal analytical tool.
+The present paper differs in several essential respects.

+First, we consider harmonic and wave maps that are not required to be diffeomorphisms.
+Second, the target geometries considered here have genuinely variable curvature, including ellipsoidal, hyperboloidal and Schwarzschild-type geometries, rather than constant-curvature model spaces.
+Third, the analytical mechanism is fundamentally different: instead of a Beltrami-equation approach, we exploit first integrals of the Euler--Lagrange system combined with a symmetry reduction that applies uniformly in both elliptic and hyperbolic signature settings.

+To the best of our knowledge, explicit harmonic and wave maps into variable-curvature pseudo-Riemannian surfaces of this type remain comparatively unexplored.

+The main result (Theorem~\ref{Theorem1}) provides a reduction principle for harmonic and wave maps into pseudo-Riemannian surfaces with metrics of the above form: under the symmetry ansatz introduced here, the coupled Euler--Lagrange system reduces to a solvable first-order equation for the one component, while the remaining component is recovered by quadrature.
+The subsequent examples demonstrate how this mechanism produces explicit maps in several geometrically distinct variable-curvature settings.

-In Section 4, we apply our results and provide some examples.
-A particularly noteworthy case is the construction of a harmonic map whose target is an \emph{ellipsoid}.
-Ellipsoids serve as canonical deformations of the round sphere and possess non-constant curvature.
-Explicit harmonic maps into ellipsoids are very scarce in the literature because the variable curvature typically destroys the integrability present in symmetric spaces.
-Recently, in \cite{BrandingSiffert}, the authors studied harmonic self-maps of ellipsoids in all dimensions.
-In this work, we construct harmonic maps from a Riemannian surface to an ellipsoid in the 3-dimensional Euclidean space.
+A particularly noteworthy application is the construction of harmonic maps into an \emph{ellipsoid}.
+Ellipsoids provide canonical variable-curvature deformations of the round sphere, yet explicit harmonic maps into them are extremely scarce because the integrability mechanisms available in symmetric spaces are typically absent.
+Recently, \cite{BrandingSiffert} studied harmonic \emph{self}-maps of ellipsoids in arbitrary dimensions; by contrast, we construct explicit harmonic maps from a Riemannian surface \emph{into} a non-round ellipsoidal target in $\mathbb{R}^{3}$.

-Furthermore, when both the domain and target carry Lorentzian metrics, our construction yields new explicit \emph{Lorentzian wave maps}.
-These are maps from a Lorentzian surface to an elliptic hyperboloid of one sheet in the 3-dimensional Minkowski space.
-Such examples are valuable for nonlinear hyperbolic PDE, where explicit solutions are scarce.
-These examples, and an explicit example in mixed signature, demonstrate that our main result provides a class of closed-form harmonic and wave maps in variable-curvature geometries.
+Equally significant is the Lorentzian setting.
+When both domain and target carry indefinite metrics, our framework yields explicit wave maps into hyperboloidal geometries and into the Schwarzschild exterior.
+These examples illustrate that the reduction method applies not only to purely geometric model spaces but also to pseudo-Riemannian backgrounds of direct relevance in mathematical physics, \cite{Oneil}.

-The paper is organized as follows.
-In Section~2, we establish the notation and derive the harmonic map equations.
+The paper is organised as follows.
+Section~2 establishes notation and derives the harmonic map equations.
 Section~3 contains the proof of Theorem~\ref{Theorem1}.
-Finally, Section~4 presents illustrative examples, including the harmonic map into an ellipsoid and new explicit Lorentzian wave maps.
+Section~\ref{sec:examples} presents illustrative examples.
+Section~5 gives concluding remarks.